 Why Kentucky Bluegrass Grows Well in Missouri

 Kentucky bluegrass is a popular choice for lawns, athletic fields, golf courses, and public areas across the country.
 This cool-season turf type is characterized by its ability to withstand moderate foot traffic, excellent drought tolerance, and adaptability to both moderate shade and full sun.
-Kentucky bluegrass thrives in cooler parts of Missouri, where it can be used in mixtures with perennial ryegrass and/or tall fescue for athletic fields.

 The rhizomes of Kentucky bluegrass enable it to spread and recover quickly from wear injury, making it an ideal option for high-traffic areas.
 However, it requires a moderate amount of maintenance and regular watering during the summer months to keep the grass lush and green.
 Despite its shallow roots, Kentucky bluegrass is known for its density, durability, and lush appearance, making it a top choice for homeowners in the Midwest.